jaysatija7/HealthCure/README.md

-# HealthCure: A One-Stop Medical Solution
+# HealthCure: An All in One Medical Solution
 This project will detect seven major diseases under one platform which are as follows:
 <ul>
 <li>Covid 19 Detection</li>